 My current work focuses primarily on the intersection of normative and applied ethics, especially the nature of our obligations to future generations.
 These days I am thinking about the following questions: Are non-human versions of the Non-identity Problem possible, and what are their moral implications?
 Does equality contribute intrinsic or merely instrumental moral value to states of affairs?
-Is there a relationship between the Non-identity Problem and the social discount rate in cost-benefit analysis?
+Is there a sound moral basis for discounting the future?

 I also work on questions concerning the nature of harm and the nature of pleasure including: What is the connection between pleasure and desire?
-Is there always a reason to avoid harm?
+Is there always a reason to avoid being harmed?
 In what sense is death harmful for the person who dies?

 Contact me: firstname.lastname@example.org